 Former Carson fellows are not ordinarily eligible for a second writing or outreach fellowship from the RCC.
 However, the RCC’s alumni association, the Society of Fellows, in conjunction with the RCC, offers alumni fellowships of 3-6 months.
 For more information on these fellowships, please visit the Society of Fellows section of the RCC website.

-The deadline for fellowship applications for the 2014-15 class of postdoctoral and senior fellows is 31 May 2014.
-For more information on the fellowship and how to apply, please click here.
+The deadline for fellowship applications for the 2016-17 class of postdoctoral and senior fellows is 31 January 2016.

 For a list of frequently asked questions and answers concerning Carson Fellowships and living in Munich, please click here.